michaelcanonizado/finance-tracker/README.md

-This repository has been renamed and deprecated.
+This repository has been archived.
 A new version will be made.